 The dentist first “roughs up” the enamel (removes the shine of the enamel) of the tooth using phosphoric acid so that the composite resin will adhere to the tooth.
 Then, he applies the resin to the tooth and exposes it to a high intensity light which hardens the resin and seals up the “roughed up” enamel.
 After bonding the resin to the tooth, the dentist polishes and contours the tooth.
 The procedure usually doesn’t require the use of an anesthetic.

-Veneers are ultra-thin shells of ceramic or resin material that are bonded to the fronts or backs of the teeth, much in the same way that artificial fingernails are attached to the fingers.
+Veneers are ultra-thin shells of ceramic or resin material that are bonded mainly to the front surface of the teeth, similar to the way artificial fingernails are bonded to natural finger nails.
 The only requirement is that the teeth be structurally sound.

-Veneers are used to correct cosmetic defects on teeth or to correct the bite (the way the teeth come together).
+Veneers are applied to correct cosmetic defects on teeth or to adjust the bite (the direction the teeth come together).
 Cosmetic imperfections that can be corrected with veneers include teeth that are slightly crooked or stained.
-There may be gaps or chips or the teeth may be uneven.
+There may be gaps between teeth or chipped or they may be uneven.
 In the past, the only way to correct these or other imperfections was to cover the tooth with a crown.

 BLEACHING (TEETH WHITENING)